UT Police Training, Peer Support Essential to Department Readiness and Health

-UT Police at Houston officers are fully licensed state peace officers who provide police services to two separate institutions, MD Anderson and UT Health Houston.
+UT Police at Houston officers are fully licensed state peace officers who provide police services to two separate institutions, MD Anderson and UTHealth Houston.
 Officers respond to a wide range of calls that place them in environments both inside and outside of the institutions and in the general Texas Medical Center area.
 Due to the dynamic environment, variety of calls, and the needs of the institutions, UT Police are trained to respond to an array of situations, including crisis management.
-For the added benefit of our own staff’s wellbeing, the Peer Support Group has also been created for any mental health intervention issues specifically impacting law enforcement professionals.
+For the added benefit of our own staff’s wellbeing, the UT Police Peer Support Program has also been created for any mental health intervention issues specifically impacting law enforcement professionals.

 All UT Police commissioned peace officers who are eligible to obtain Mental Health Officer certifications do so through the Texas Commission on Law Enforcement and undergo extensive training throughout the year.
 Training courses cover topics such as communication and de-escalation, mood disorders, personality disorders, cognitive disorders, psychopharmacology, and suicide.